The By-Laws of the Inter-Service Club Council of the City of Fairfax, Virginia

 - A motion to refer any questions to the member organizations is non-debatable and receives priority.

 - The Officers of the INTER-SERVICE CLUB COUNCIL shall consist of the President, Vice-President, Secretary and Treasurer and shall serve for the specified fiscal year.
-All Officers must be members of the member organizations.
+Each Officer must be a member of one of the ISCC member organizations.

 - Duties of Officers: